 “We encourage anyone interested in the future of College Lake to come to the Open House,” said City Manager, Kim Payne.
 “We want to give citizens every opportunity to be heard and to be able to weigh in on this important matter.”

-Representatives from the City, Lynchburg College, and the study contractor, URS Corporation, will be available at the Open House to answer questions and hear your feedback.
+Representatives from the City, University of Lynchburg, and the study contractor, URS Corporation, will be available at the Open House to answer questions and hear your feedback.